 To qualify a test adapter, an additional adapter of high quality is needed.
 Another option is, to optimize test adapter by simulation to guarantee best performance.
+Figure 10 shows a TDR (Time Domain Reflectometer) simulation of the impedance of the outer circuit of the test adapter in the triaxial cell.

-Figure 10.
-Simulation of a test adapter in a triaxial cell
+Fig. 10 - Simulation of a test adapter in a triaxial cell .